 \section{INTRODUCTION}

 Tachyons---faster-than-light particles~\cite{fein1970}, with spacelike four-momenta---are usually considered either unphysical or rather fanciful speculation.
-(But see, e.g., Clay and Crouch~\cite{clay1974}.)
-It is possible, however, to construct straightforward, consistent Einsteinian dynamics for such particles.
+(But see, e.g., Clay and Crouch~\cite{clay1974}.
+The extant literature on tachyons is extensive and diverse.
+A more thorough review than can be accommodated here is in preparation.~\cite{mlr2022}) It is possible, however, to construct straightforward, consistent Einsteinian dynamics for such particles.
 It is further possible to treat kinetic theory and thermodynamics for a gas of``dark'' (noninteracting) tachyons.
 The density and pressure---i.e., the equation of state---for such a gas have interesting consequences if the gas is taken to be the dominant mass/energy constitutent of a Friedmann-Robertson-Walker cosmological model.
 For suitable choices of parameters, such a model exhibits rapid expansion from an initial singularity, decelerating to a minimum expansion rate, followed by accelerating expansion.
 This is like the behavior of the dark-energy/dark-matter model which has become the standard model of cosmology, although the late-time behavior of the two models is different enough that they might be distinguished by observation or even experiment.
 While challenges remain, it may be that tachyons deserve further investigation as a potential dark-matter candidate.

 The mechanics of a single tachyon interacting with simple electric and magnetic fields---the simplest interaction consistent with Einsteinian special relativity---is described in Sec.~\ref{sec2}, following.
-The kinetic theory and thermodynamics of a gas of ``dark'' or noninteracting tachyons is worked out in Sec.~\ref{sec3}.
-The consequences of the resulting properties for a tachyon-dominated homogeneous and isotropic cosmological spacetime are shown in Sec.~\ref{sec4}.
+As such dynamics undergirds all that follows, these elementary results are presented in some detail.
+The kinetic theory and thermodynamics of a gas of ``dark'' or noninteracting tachyons is worked out in Sec.~\ref{sec3}.The consequences of the resulting properties for a tachyon-dominated homogeneous and isotropic cosmological spacetime are shown in Sec.~\ref{sec4}.
 Conclusions and further questions are discussed in Sec.~\ref{sec5}.
 For conciseness, units with speed of light $c=1$ are used throughout.